Neck Relief Stretches

-This is for you if you have chronic neck pain, stiff neck, difficulty turning your neck, degenerative discs, herniated discs or joint arthritis… this may be able to help you!
+This is for you if you have chronic neck pain, stiff neck, difficulty turning your neck, degenerative discs, herniated discs or joint arthritis.
+Click on each arrow to reveal pictures and instructions.

 How: Lie on your back, with both legs bent at right angles on a couch, chair or stack of pillows.
 Rest your hands on your stomach or the floor, below shoulder level, with palms up.
 Let the back settle into the floor.
 Breathe from your diaphragm (that is, do stomach breathing).
 The abdominal muscles should rise as you inhale and fall as you exhale.